Title: Jewish History: a Very Short Introduction

 The next chapter, “Numbers,” begins with an interesting statistic:

-After noting the role played by the Holocaust in lowering the estimated world population of Jews from a high of 17 million in 1939 to 11 million, Myers points out that the present 14 million Jews are concentrated in two populations: Israel, with more than 6 million Jews, and the U.S., “with a figure that is usually estimated at around 5.5 million, but has been extended by some demographers to more than 9 million people” (24) — with the latter number, as you have already figured out, exceeding the estimate of 14 million worldwide, without taking into account any other Jewish communities.
+After noting the role the Holocaust played in lowering estimates from a high of 17 million in 1939 to 11 million, Myers points out that the present 14 million Jews are concentrated in two populations: Israel, with more than 6 million Jews, and the U.S., “with a figure that is usually estimated at around 5.5 million, but has been extended by some demographers to more than 9 million people” (24) — with the latter number, as you have already figured out, exceeding the estimate of 14 million worldwide, without taking into account any other Jewish communities.

-The demographic discrepancy is due to different ways that “scholars answer the question of ‘who is a Jew?”
+The discrepancy is due to different ways that “scholars answer the question of ‘who is a Jew?'”
 (24).
 That is the question addressed in this chapter, and Myers starts at the Exodus with the Biblical estimate of the number of Israelites fleeing Egypt.
-He then pursues the numbers through the Torah and into Roman times, pointing out, for example, that the Maccabean, or Hasmonean, re-establishment of a Jewish state included “native populations whom they forcibly converted to Judaism, especially the southern Idumean tribe.
+He then pursues the numbers through the Torah and into Roman times, pointing out, for example, that the Maccabean, or Hasmonean, re-establishment of a Jewish state, included “native populations whom they forcibly converted to Judaism, especially the southern Idumean tribe.
 Ironically, out of the Idumean world came the Jewish king Herod,” and we know how well that went.
-In part because of all that, “the rabbis, in response to the rise of Christianity, adopted a skeptical view of conversion; they now insisted on ascertaining the sincerity of the prospects desires to join Judaism” (26).
-I should point out that, hundreds of years earlier, the Jews who returned from Babylon to Jerusalem to rebuild the Second Temple were very resistant to Samaritan claims that they were Israelites descended from Ephraim and Manasseh, and to their assertion that the central place was Mount Gerizim. *Wikipedia* puts the Samaritan population, which pretty much stayed put, at 777, as of January 1, 2015.
+In part because of all that, “the rabbis, in response to the rise of Christianity, adopted a skeptical view of conversion; they now insisted on ascertaining the sincerity of the prospects’ desires to join Judaism” (26), although I should point out that the Jews who returned from Babylon to Jerusalem to rebuild the Second Temple were very resistant to the Samaritan claims to be Israelites descended from Ephraim and Manasseh, and to their assertion that the central place was Mount Gerizim.
+Wikipedia puts their population at 777, as of January 1, 2015.

-This dispersion also accounts for the rise of the Ashkenazim in what is now Germany and the Sephardim in what is now Spain, the two dominant cultures shaping modern Judaism.
-This chapter constitutes one of the most fascinating parts of the book, and one of the hardest to summarize.
-Although chapter 3, Cultures, comes close.
+This dispersion also accounts for the rise of the Ashkenazim in what is now Germany and the Sephardim in what is now Spain, one of the most fascinating parts of the book, and one of the hardest to summarize.
+Although chapter 3, “Cultures,” comes close.
 Notice the plural — like everything else about Jewish history, the cultures of the people are not monolithic, unitary or fossilized.
-And they are transmitted in a way I hadnt even thought about: “Given their rootedness in the daily practices of the home, women played an especially significant role in transmitting *minhagim*,” or Jewish customs.
+And they are transmitted in a way I hadnt even thought about.
+“Given their rootedness in the daily practices of the home, women played an especially significant role in transmitting *minhagim*,” or Jewish customs.
 Myers gives the example of this that seems especially germane.
 In the Iberian Peninsula, “A minority of Jews who had become Catholics in the waves of forced conversion that began in 1391 chose to preserve what vestiges of Jewish ritual that they could in secret.”
 These Jews were not like the German Jews who had assimilated but were still rejected by the antisemites; they were forced to convert, but did not assimilate.
 However, “The burden of responsibility for these ‘crypto-Jews’ fell on women, who cultivated Jewish practices in the only safe space they had, the privacy of the home” (46).

 Consider the next chapter, “Perceptions.”
 Myers returns to the question he tackled early on by quoting Jean-Paul Sartre, who “identified the distinctive role that the Jew played as ‘the stranger, the intruder, the unassimilated at the very heart of our society.’
 This status prompted Sartre to offer his own iconic definition of the Jew as ‘the one whom other men consider a Jew'” (99).
 The matter goes all the way back to the breakup of Solomons kingdom, with the Northern Kingdom and the Southern Kingdom each, in effect, excommunicating the other.
 Perception and politics working together in a manner familiar from Mormon history, but on a far larger scale.
 And that is the value of this history for the Mormon reader.
 We have not faced a hostility nearly as pronounced as the Jews have.
 But the long history of hatred of Jews “reveals how earlier claims based on religion served as the foundation for other sorts of charges that cast Jews as an almost mystical and demonic force” (104) — and demonstrates how potent such “claims based on religion” can be.